VicFonch/Multi-Input-Resshift-Diffusion-VFI/README.md

 ## 🌐 Gradio Demo

-if you have Nvidia GPU on your local computer you can interact with the model directly in your browser using the following command:
+You can interact with the model directly in your browser using the [Gradio demo hosted on Hugging Face Spaces](https://huggingface.co/spaces/vfontech/Multi-Input-Res-Diffusion-VFI) or if you have a Nvidia GPU in your local computer, you can run it using the following command:

 ```bash
 python gradio_demo.py